 Information about when you need a building consent to install a solar water heater or other solar hot water systems.

 Exemption 38 of Schedule 1 to the Building Act 2004 allows a person authorised under the Plumbers, Gasfitters, and Drainlayers Act 2006 to install a solar water heating system if that system is a controlled heat source and if the hot water cylinder is being replaced or repositioned.

-For further information, read the Ministry of Business, Innovation and Employment guidance on building work that does not require a building consent.
+For further information, read the Ministry of Business, Innovation and Employment guidance on building work that does not require a building consent(external link).

-The Council will consider an application for exemption from building consent for the installation of solar hot water systems on a case-by-case basis.
+The Council will consider an application for a discretionary exemption from building consent for the installation of solar hot water systems on a case-by-case basis.
 This includes installation of a controlled hot water system to an existing hot water cylinder that is not being relocated.
 For further information, refer to exemption from building consent.

-If the conditions above cannot be met, you may need to apply for a building consent.
+If the conditions above cannot be met, you may need to apply for building consent.
 You will need to complete and send the Council the following forms: